 Beaks

 All bird species have beaks, or bills – bony concentrations that are surrounded by layers of keratin.
 The shape of a bird’s beak provides strong clues about its dietary habits.
-Although some birds have tumia, sharp ridges along the edges of their beaks, none possess true teeth.
+Although some species of birds have tumia, sharp ridges along the edges of their beaks, none possess true teeth.
 Therefore, the beak plays a crucial role in feeding.
 Birds that primarily subsist off of seeds, for example, tend to have strong, cone-shaped beaks.
 Ducks, geese and other types of waterfowl have broad, flat beaks that are designed to help them strain food from water.
 Meat-eating birds like owls and hawks have sharp, hooked beaks that they use to grind, tear and rip their prey to shreds.

 Eggs